dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

       making your changes (e.g. feature_777_wrapper_xyz).

     * In the 'write' window, follow the directions and fill in the template add any additional comments/details.
-      In this window are the
-      comments you created when you committed your changes in step 6 above.

-submitting the pull request
-^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When filling in the template, users will need to:

-* Define the PR metadata, as permissions allow.
+When filling in the template, users will need to "Define the PR metadata, as permissions allow.
-* Select: **Reviewer(s), Project(s)**, and **Milestone**

-When selecting a reviewer, internal contributors submitting pull requests should select the appropriate reviewer(s) and let the reviewer know that the pull request has been assigned to them.
+      Select: **Reviewer(s), Project(s)**, and **Milestone**" When selecting a reviewer, internal contributors submitting pull requests should select the appropriate reviewer(s) and let the reviewer know that the pull request has been assigned to them.
 If external contributors are unsure who to assign as a reviewer, they should send an email to met_help@ucar.edu asking the met-help point person to help with the assignment of a reviewer.

-*  You can scroll down to see what changes were made to the file you committed.

     * When everything looks satisfactory, click on the green 'Create pull request' button.

     * An authorized METplus developer will accept the pull request (if everything meets acceptance criteria) and merge your code into the remote repository's develop branch.

 Approve a pull request using a browser
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~